joshmartinecon/march-madness-forecast/readme.md

 |  Final Four  |  1 of 2 (50%)  |   |  1 of 2 (50%)  |
 | Championship |  0 of 1  (0%)  |   |  1 of 1 (100%) |
 |  Nat.
 Pctl.  |    58 pctl.    |   |    83 pctl.    |

-Historically the women's bracket has always been easier to predict, but this is by far the worst my men's bracket has preformed with a complete collapse in the Sweet 16.
-Looks like I will have to revisit the chalk board this time next year.